 Annex D - 16 TAC § 25.53(e)(1)(D) - Wildfire Annex.
-The Wildfire Annex is provided on pp. 41-42 of the Oncor PUC EOP.
+The Wildfire Annex is provided on pp. 41-43 of the Oncor PUC EOP.
 When a wildfire warning is issued for any part of Oncor's service territory, Oncor's grid operators and other appropriate personnel are alerted of the condition.
 Oncor also has an automated process that utilizes National Weather Service ("NWS") broadcast warnings and incorporates them with enterprise data, which allows Oncor to evaluate potential responses across its service territory.
 This information is updated when new NWS information is available.
-Oncor performs regular inspections, repairs/remediation, and vegetation management to proactively mitigate the risk of wildfire impacts to its distribution and transmission systems.
+Oncor has a proactive wildfire mitigation approach for its distribution and transmission system.
+Through the implementation of its various proactive maintenance programs and through its reactive maintenance efforts, Oncor inspects various equipment on its distribution system.
+During that work, Oncor may identify and address equipment issues.
+While the purpose of those inspections is not to identify potential wildfire hazards.
+Oncor proactively addresses any wildfire hazards discovered during that work.
+Oncor also performs periodic inspections of its transmission facilities and proactively addresses transmission structures and other components in need of repair or replacement.
+Potential hazards, including wildfire hazards, discovered during those inspections are remediated.
 Oncor uses the ICS for contingency planning during active wildfires.
 In active wildfire zones, Oncor implements procedures to minimize fire hazards when reclosing breakers or performing mainline switching in red flag warning areas.

-Annex E - 16 TAC § 25.53(e)(1)(F) - Cyber Security Annex.
+Annex E - 16 TAC 25.53(e)(1)(F) - Cyber Security Annex.
 The Cyber Security Annex is provided on pp. 43-46 of the Oncor PUC EOP.
 Pursuant to Oncor's policies and procedures, Oncor investigates any computer or network security event on, or interfacing with, Oncor's computing environment.
 Oncor's Digital Grid Management Security Operations Center is the lead for all cyber security incidents and events.
 Annual training and testing will be conducted to ensure continued relevance, specificity, and viability in the protection of Oncor's cyber assets.
-Further,

-Oncor alerts and coordinates with the appropriate entities and agencies as required.
+Further, Oncor alerts and coordinates with the appropriate entities and agencies as required.
 Oncor incorporates the Incident Response Life Cycle from the National Institute of Standards and Technology.